RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Simple project setup that follows best practices

-• Can also build any number of projects into desired output such as jar, war, metadata.
+• Can also build no. of projects for desired output such as jar, war, and metadata.

 4. Jenkins

-The Jenkins tool is used to repeat and execute various jobs and is one of the open-source leading automation servers.
-The automation engine enables DevOps teams to easily access and integrate the project changes and to quickly identify the problems.
+The Jenkins tool is used to repeat and execute various jobs and is one of the leading open-source automation servers.
+The automation engine enables DevOps teams to access and integrate project changes and quickly identify problems easily.

 Key Features: